Allowed Individual Recreational Uses:When a License or Permit is Not Required

 Applying for a License or Special Use Permit:

 The process of getting permission to use state land begins with filling out the application for SUP or License for Use of State Lands.
 Each District Office of the Agency of Natural Resources has a License Coordinator that can assist you.

 If an application includes multiple state lands across more than one District, the application should be sent to the District Office with the majority of use and the District will then coordinate with the other appropriate Districts.
 Be sure to follow all instructions and complete the entire application.
 Incomplete applications will be returned unprocessed.

 Applications should be received no later than 30 days before your use is proposed to begin to be given optimal consideration for your request.
 Applications received within the 30 days, will be processed on a first-come, first-served basis, assessed additional fees, and it cannot be guaranteed that you will receive a permit or license.

-If you have any questions about whether or not a permit is needed for an activity you are planning on ANR lands, you may contact the District Office in your region of the state.
+If you have any questions about whether or not a permit is needed for an activity you are planning on ANR lands, you may contact the Forestry District or Parks Regional Office in your area of the state.